 But my life took a turn.
 I was diagnosed with a very rare form of Multiple Sclerosis that impaired my vision and left me unable to walk.
 At the young of age of 22, I had to accept that I would live the rest of my life in a wheelchair.
 I’ve always been a happy go lucky guy, but accepting my diagnosis was a real hard time in my life.
 When I was first diagnosed with MS, I was stunned and became severely depressed because it was such a sudden change.
-The MS also triggered n allergic reaction and I was in and out of consciousness for a month.
+The MS also triggered an allergic reaction and I was in and out of consciousness for a month.

 Then I became more involved with PVA and began connecting with fellow Veterans who have MS and other spinal cord disorders.
 PVA gave me a lot of confidence to live.
 Because of PVA and my therapists, I am ten times more active now than I have ever been in my entire life, even in the military.
 I cannot tell you the last time that being in a wheelchair stopped me from doing something.

-Today, you might find me picking the banjo, listening to bluegrass with my wife Melissa, or running 2 or 3 miles a day with my service dog, Nina.
+Today, you might find me picking the banjo, listening to bluegrass with my wife Melissa, or running two or three miles a day with my service dog, Nina.
 I’m at a place in my life now where I’m probably the happiest I’ve ever been, which is really weird because I’m in a wheelchair and you probably wouldn’t expect that.
 I’m confident, I am successful, I’m happy, and I get to do stuff that I’m passionate about.
 My goal is to see the people who aren’t there yet, get there.